David Sorg is OPN’s first WELL AP

 We’re excited to congratulate OPN Principal, David Sorg, who recently became WELL accredited by The International Well Building Institute (IWBI).

 WELL’s unique focus is on the personal health inadequacies caused by the modern office.
 The WELL Building Standard underwent a comprehensive expert peer review process, which included three phases – scientific, practitioner, and medical review in order to create a holistic barometer.

 Our culture today spends 90% of our time indoors, a statistic that is inextricably linked to our personal health and wellness.
 The WELL Building Standard’s goal is to quantify the human experience in built material by measuring if it’s performing healthily.
-It’s matrix is comprised of air, water, nourishment, light, movement, thermal comfort, sound, materials, community, and mind.
+Its matrix is comprised of air, water, nourishment, light, movement, thermal comfort, sound, materials, community, and mind.
 Each of these categories have points awarded within them according to pre-determined standards.
-Some examples of things it grades upon: health sleep policies, stress and addiction treatment, physical activity spaces, low-glare workstation design, serving sizes, and artifical ingredients.
+Some examples of things it grades upon: health sleep policies, stress and addiction treatment, physical activity spaces, low-glare workstation design, serving sizes, and artificial ingredients.

-With more than two dozen LEED certified buildings and more than half of its staff LEED certified, OPN also is proud to be among the 525 firms who have pledged to design 100 percent carbon-neutral projects by 2030.
+With more than two dozen LEED-certified buildings and more than half of its staff LEED-certified, OPN also is proud to be among the 525 firms who have pledged to design 100 percent carbon-neutral projects by 2030.
 In 2018, the firm’s average energy savings across its entire portfolio of work is 60% above the 2030 baseline, outpacing the industry average of 44%.